indesil/beren/README.md

 between(a,b):
     operationCall: io.github.indesil.beren.operations.Operations.between(this, a, b)
     defaultMessage: "%{paramName} must be between %{a} and %{b}"
-notEmpty:
+notEmptyCollection:
-    operationCall: io.github.indesil.beren.operations.Operations.notEmpty(this)
+    operationCall: org.apache.commons.collections4.CollectionUtils.isNotEmpty(this)
-    defaultMessage: "%{paramName} must not be empty!"
+    defaultMessage: "Collection %{paramName} must not be empty!"
 ```
 Important notice:
 - Operation class call must be any static method on class path that returns boolean.
-For example if you are using apache commons `notEmpty`
+For example if may use your own implementation of `notEmptyCollection`
-entry may look like `org.apache.commons.lang3.StringUtils.isNotEmpty(this)`
+entry may look like `my.package.MyUtils.isNotEmpty(this)`
-But in this case you wont be able to use `notEmpty` operation
-for collections since `StringUtils` does not have `isNotEmpty(Collection)` method!
 - Operation key must be unique by its name, therefore arguments overloading is not allowed.
 - Operation arguments can be used as place holders in message as shown above.
 - `this` argument indicate object that is being validated for example `fellowshipOfTheRing.getHeroes()`.
 Definition must contains `this` otherwise it's pointless.
 - Single operation key may refer to multiple overloaded methods
 but there is no type validation.
-For example `Operations.notEmpty(this)` might be pointing at
+For example `Operations.lessThan(this, a)` might be pointing at
-`Operations.notEmpty(String)` and `Operations.notEmpty(Collection)`.
+`Operations.lessThan(Number, int)` and `Operations.lessThan(Number, double)`.
 It will be determined by java compiler during source compilation.

 Let's replace nullable message and notEmpty message to fit our project.